chrisallenlane/git-weekly-report/README.md

 About
 -----
-`git-weekly-report` is a simple Ruby script used to generate weekly reports of your recent development activities on a per-project basis by aggregating information out of the git logs.
+`git-weekly-report` is a simple Ruby program used to generate weekly reports of your recent development activities on a per-project basis by aggregating information out of the git logs.

-It is very minimalist script based off of the _YAGNI_ ("You Ain't Gonna Need It") philosophy, and thus has no dependencies, and has uncomplicated source.

-It has only been tested on Ubuntu 11.04, and may not work on other platforms.

 What it Does